pasky/speedread/README.md

 Not sure if I will ever get around to these...

+  * Better word timing!
+Instead of just pausing longer at commas and full-stops, distribute time better.
+Some short words like "not" and "can" could often get missed the way things are now.
   * Support for seeking back/forward.
   * Automatically adjust wpm on trained content difficulty (look-ahead)?
   * More controls, explore how can interactivity enhance usefulness of this.